Everything you need to know as a first-time student.

 You are here:

-If you've experienced difficult circumstances that have impacted on your studies, you can receive an OP (or rank) boost or a scholarship and OP boost.
+If you've experienced circumstances that have negatively affected your most recent studies, you can receive an OP (or rank) boost or a scholarship and OP boost.

 You should apply if your studies have been impacted by:

 When you apply through QTAC, you'll be able to select these five categories as part of the Educational Access Scheme.
 All Queensland universities offer these benefits, but values will vary depending on the institution.

 You can receive up to a 3 OP (or 6 ranks) bonus for each category.
 The maximum you can receive if you apply for multiple categories is 5 OP (or 10 ranks) bonus.

 There are also a number of free support services available for students once they have enrolled at QUT.

 Educational Access Scheme benefits

 If you're from a low-income background or struggle financially, you may be eligible for the Q-Step Scheme under category 1 of the EAS (financial hardship).
 The Q-Step Scheme offers a guaranteed Equity scholarship to successful applicants in addition to the OP or rank bonus.